-If you have been implicated in tax fraud, it’s important to seek expert legal advice as soon as you become aware of the allegations against you or your company.
-The Criminal Finances Act 2017 states that businesses are liable for any tax-related offences committed by employees or people performing services for their organisation, meaning the onus is now very much on businesses to carry out the necessary due diligence to protect themselves from potentially damaging and costly proceedings against them.
-Of course, even with the very best intentions, this can prove to be difficult to implement.
+If you have been implicated in tax fraud, it’s important to seek expert legal advice from a specialist tax evasion lawyer as soon as you become aware of the allegations against you or your company.
+The Criminal Finances Act 2017 states that businesses are liable for any tax-related offences committed by employees or people performing services for their organisation.
+This means that the onus is now very much on businesses to carry out the necessary due diligence to protect themselves from potentially damaging and costly proceedings against them.
+Of course, even with the very best intentions, this can prove difficult to implement.

-Purcell Parker’s specialist fraud lawyers based in our Birmingham city centre offices have a proven track record in defending tax fraud cases on both large and small scales for individuals and organisations.
-Tax can be an extremely complicated area of the law and if HMRC are pursuing a case against you, it’s crucial to have an expert on your side who will explain the process to you, every step of the way.
+Purcell Parker’s specialist team based in our Birmingham city centre offices have a proven track record in defending tax evasion investigations on both large and small scales for individuals and organisations.
+Tax can be an extremely complicated area of the law, and if HMRC are pursuing a case against you, it’s crucial to have an expert on your side who will clearly explain the process to you, every step of the way.
+Our experienced tax investigation solicitors are experienced in defending cases of this kind and our discreet, plain English approach puts protecting your reputation first at all times.

 Financing a tax fraud case